jbrjake/caturlog/README.md

 * I want to be able to receive tags from the server so that I can see what other tags other users have applied to an image
 * I want to be able to search my library by tags other users have applied to images in my library
 * I want to be able to see other tags users have applied to a particular image in my library and apply those tags myself
+	* To encourage tagging, maybe this should only be available on images I give at least 3 three tags?

 Version 2.0 Milestones: Analysis
 --------------------------------